Vitalos logo

 High

-RDW-SD measures the standard deviation of red blood cell size.
+RDW-SD measures the standard deviation of red blood cell volume.

-Red Cell Distribution Width - Standard Deviation indicates the absolute variation in red blood cell size.
-It is used alongside RDW-CV to assess anisocytosis.
+RDW-SD (Red Cell Distribution Width - Standard Deviation) is another metric used to assess the variation in red blood cell size.
+It is measured in femtoliters (fL).

 Complete Blood Count